serhan-yilmaz/PrinciplesGuide/README.md

 Overall, this is meant to be a practical guide, aiming for what is best personally and "what can help", as opposed to prescribing morals on "what should" and what is best for the society.

-With that in mind, the first principle and a disclaimer to follow:
+With that in mind, the first principle and a warning to follow:

 ##### Principle of Advice